Young Warrior gains immediate release to join Australian club

 He made his NSW Cup debut in 2023 and has gone on to play 43 games at reserve grade level for the club while also making his NRL debut in the middle of the 2024 campaign.

-That has left him with a single NRL game under his belt, but he will now relocate to Australia, with News Corp reporting the Bulldogs will pick up his services.
+That has left him with a single NRL game under his belt, but he will now relocate to Australia, with the Bulldogs confirming his signature on Tuesday afternoon after the Warriors yesterday confirmed his immediate release.

+Canterbury have not confirmed the length of his deal.
+Zero Tackle have left inquiries with the club for confirmation.

-The Bulldogs have been in the market for forwards, and while they have added pieces to their roster in recent times, director of football Phil Gould has repeatedly made it clear they aren't finished yet on that front.
+The Bulldogs have been in the market for forwards, and while they have added pieces to their roster in recent times including Leo Thompson for 2026, director of football Phil Gould has repeatedly made it clear they aren't finished yet on that front.

 The Warriors releasing the forward comes as a surprise, although Andrew Webster's side have a logjam of young talent fighting for spots.